Macroeconomic Spillovers of Weather Shocks across U.S. States: Main results

 \FloatBarrier

-Remarkably, responses of real economic activity are generally negative, both within the shocked region and in regions not directly affected by the weather shock.
-Except for Western regions (W, NW, and SW), all regions generate significant spillovers.
-The IRFs generally converge within approximately one year after the shock.
-Because of the unit roots/near unit-root behavior of MECI, the model predicts permanent effects, but these may be simply considered as approximations of highly persistent effects, in line with the findings of previous literature on the effects of extreme climatic events \citep{Batten2018,HsiangJina2014}.

-Figure \ref{fig:figirf_all} reports the mean bootstrap responses with the corresponding 10th and 90th percentiles one year after the shock.
+As already said, Figure \ref{fig:figirf_all_impact} and Figure \ref{fig:figirf_all} report the mean bootstrap responses along with confidence intervals on the month of the shock and one year after the shock, respectively.
 The largest spillovers (in absolute values) are generated by the South (S), Southeast (SE) and Ohio Valley (OV) regions.
-Concerning the magnitude of the effects, the mean responses after one year are generally in the range from -1.3 to 0.
-This indicates, approximately, a drop of up to 1.3\% in year-on-year growth rates of economic activity, in response to the region-wide weather shock.
-The single largest IRF (in absolute values) is represented by the response of the Upper Midwest (UMW) region to a weather shock in the South (S).\footnote{To account for potentially non-linear effects of weather shocks, we have estimated the model using squared weather shocks and thresholds for the number of counties hit.
-The results, not reported here to save space, are qualitatively similar to those reported in Figure \ref{fig:figirf_all}, and are available from the authors upon request.}
+Concerning the magnitude of the effects, the mean responses after one year are generally in the range from -1.8 to 0.
+This indicates, approximately, a drop of up to 1.8\% in year-on-year growth rates of economic activity, in response to the region-wide weather shock.
+In interpreting the results, it should be kept in mind that we are reporting responses to an upper-bound shock hitting 100\% of counties in all states within a region.
+Of course, extreme events typically hit only a fraction of counties.
+On average, in months when weather disasters strike, about 10\% of counties in a region are affected, based on FEMA emergency declarations.
+To assess the responses to a shock hitting 10\% of counties, as an example, the reported IRFs should be divided by 10.
+Thus, for instance, a shock of this size occurring in the South can reduce growth by 0.09\%-0.18\% in other regions, approximately.

+Further results and robustness checks are presented in Section \ref{sec:moreres}.
+Moreover, in the Appendix we also replicate the analysis for different categories of weather-related disasters.